-It is an eruption of energy from the solar surface.
+A solar storm is an eruption of energy from the solar surface.
 The solar surface is the outer shell of the sun which is called the photosphere, there are several solar activities such as flares, prominences, sunspots, and coronal mass ejections.
 The sudden release of energy from the solar surface is called a solar storm.
 Sometimes these particles make it all the way to the Earth and beyond by flowing along the Sun’s magnetic field into interplanetary space

 The solar storm caused very bright auroras to appear around the world leading some people during the night to think it is actually morning.
 When this solar storm happened back in 1859 the damage was very limited but if one would happen now in the age of technology we could end up in the stone age.

-What is a Coronal Mass Ejection
+What Is A Coronal Mass Ejection

 The conductive fabrics typically can provide up to 40-50 DB of shielding which is actually quite good.
 There are a lot of these conductive fabrics on the market, the key is to find which works well and has all the characteristics you want.
-Some of these are very thin and not durable, so my advice is to go with a more rugged one which can deal with additional outside elements like rain and snow.
+Some of these are very thin and not durable, so my advice is to go with a more rugged one that can deal with additional outside elements like rain and snow.

-On the other hand, there are stainless steel fiber fabrics which I highly recommend.
-Keep in mind that these fabrics are sold by the linear foot and in some cases, you might end up to sew several of these together to make a car cover.
+On the other hand, there are stainless steel fiber fabrics that I highly recommend.
+Keep in mind that these fabrics are sold by the linear foot and in some cases, you might end up sewing several of these together to make a car cover.
 Once you have made your car cover make sure that when using it that the cover once put on the car is actually in contact with the ground on all sides, this is very important.
 Also before purchasing a conductive fabric make sure that it is conductive on both sides.

 Solar flare classification is A, B, C, M, X, A being the weakest one and X classification being the strongest one.
 The intensity factor between each category is X10, and the Carrington Event is considered an X category event.

-Solar flares are massive blasts of charged and magnetic particles when these come in contact with an electronic device such as the power grid it creates a surge of energy by induction this in turn fries and disables the power grid.
+Solar flares are massive blasts of charged and magnetic particles when these come in contact with an electronic device such as the power grid it creates a surge of energy by induction which in turn fries and disables the power grid.
 Just like in your house when you get a bigger surge of power the electricity goes down due to the inbuilt safety features, if there wouldn’t be any safety features all your electrical devices hooked into the socket would be broken.

 There is a lot of confusion around what is the difference between a solar flare and an emp.
 The solar flare and the coronal mass ejection which causes the actual EMP go hand in hand, the solar flare is the first emission from the sun which will impact the planet faster than the coronal mass ejection as the coronal mass ejection travels slower than the solar flare which travels at the speed of light.